mdn/content/files/en-us/web/api/canvasrenderingcontext2d/fontstretch/index.md

 The **`CanvasRenderingContext2D.fontStretch`** property of the [Canvas API](/en-US/docs/Web/API/Canvas_API) specifies how the font may be expanded or condensed when drawing text.

-This corresponds to the CSS [`font-stretch`](/en-US/docs/Web/CSS/font-stretch) property when use with keywords (percentage values are not supported).
+The property to the [`font-stretch`](/en-US/docs/Web/CSS/font-stretch) CSS property when used with keywords (percentage values are not supported).

 ## Value